StevenTammen/bibledocs.org/content/translation-index.md

 ---
-title: Passage Index
+title: Translation Index
 ---

-This page contains links to places (full pages and subsections of pages) where I address specific passages from scripture.
-As a rule of thumb, any time I personally translate a passage, the page or subsection that passage shows up in will be linked here, and the translated passage itself will be linked in the [Translation Index](/translation-index).
-However, this page also contains links to individual pages or subsections where I do not personally translate a passage, but just talk about it.
+This page contains links to passages that I have directly translated from the original languages.

 ## Genesis